Lindsay Inglis: North Africa

 Despite this show of disloyalty to his commander, Inglis remained in command of 4th Brigade through much of the North African campaign.
 He led his brigade in the capture of Belhamed, a hill adjacent to Sidi Rezegh, which resulted in the opening of a corridor to Tobruk during Operation Crusader, for which he was awarded the Distinguished Service Order (DSO).

 After being reformed during the early part of 1942, 4th Brigade spent time in Syria with most of the 2nd New Zealand Division.
 In June, the New Zealanders were rushed back to Egypt after the Panzer Army Afrika attacked Gazala, near Tobruk, to begin an advance into Egypt in pursuit of the retreating Eighth Army.
 The division made a stand at Minqar Qaim and was surrounded by German forces on 27 June.
 As the Germans probed the perimeter of the New Zealand positions, Freyberg was wounded.
 Inglis assumed temporary command of the division and successfully led it in an outbreak from Minqar Qaim that night.
 He would remain as divisional commander for the next two months as Freyberg recovered, and was later awarded a bar to his DSO which acknowledged his leadership of the division during this period.

-However, during this time Inglis' relationship with his brigade commanders, particularly Brigadier Howard Kippenberger deteriorated.
+However, during this time Inglis' relationship with his brigade commanders, particularly Brigadier Howard Kippenberger, in command of the 5th Brigade, deteriorated.
 Kippenberger had become highly rated as a field commander during the war and Inglis may have become resentful.
 This was uncomfortable for Kippenberger, who had served under Inglis in the Territorial Force and considered him a mentor in the art of warfare.
 This was further exacerbated on 30 June when Inglis went to Cairo without informing his staff who, in his absence, subsequently asked Kippenberger to take temporary command of the division.
 Inglis returned on 1 July having become lost when returning from Cairo.